Attendance & Punctuality

 The school acknowledges that, from time to time, some parents will want to take their children out of school for holidays.

 Parents do not have the automatic right to remove their children from school during term-time.
 By law, they are required to make an application to the school before taking their children out of school during term-time.
-It is absolutely at the Head teacher’s discretion to decide whether or not an absence should be authorized.
-Headteachers will only authorize absence in term time when there are genuinely exceptional reasons for a child to miss school.
+It is absolutely at the Headteacher’s discretion to decide whether an absence should be authorised.
+The Headteacher will only authorise absence in term time when there are genuinely exceptional reasons for a child to miss school.

 Absence in term-time will not generally be authorised under the following circumstances: